|

 discount retailers such as Wal-Mart are feeling the pinch from hesitant

-consumers, sales figures at high-end retailers such as Tiffany & Co. are
+consumers, sales figures at high-end retailers such as Tiffany & Co.

 THE LIVING LARGE INDEX